Mercedes Menafra: Biography

 In 1999, she received the Artigas Award for Uruguayan Women for her work in pursuit of the recognition of women.
 In 2000, the Award for Women Entrepreneurs was presented to her by the Ibero-American Association of Women Entrepreneurs.

 In 2001, Menafra was recognized by the country's journalists who awarded her the Woman of the Year Prize, with the 2001 Honorable Mention, for her work on behalf of Uruguayan women.
-In April 2001, in Japan, she received a distinction from Soka Gakkai International, an institution that transcends borders and is dedicated to the strengthening of human values.
-In June of the same year she was elected representative of the women of the world among the 165 countries that make up Soka Gakkai International.
+She also received, in Japan, the Women´s College Award of Highest Honor from the Soka Gakkai International.

 On 5 December 2001, she was distinguished with the Woman Social Volunteer award, as part of the International Year of Volunteers, from the organization Voces Solidarias.

 Mercedes Menafra conceived of and founded Todos por Uruguay, a non-profit association which leads and develops in the following areas: Made Here, Scholastic Smiles, The Creole Table, Musical Journey, Different Capacities, United Hands, and Computers for More Schools.

 On 1 March 2005 her term as First Lady ended.
 She continued as president of Todos por Uruguay.

 On 8 March 2006, on the occasion of International Women's Day, at the Hotel Jean Clevers in Punta del Este, the organization Zonta Punta del Este-Maldonado, a member of Zonta International, gave Mercedes Menafra the distinction Woman of the Year 2005.

 Her husband, former President Jorge Batlle, died on 24 October 2016.